T4GLTD/IIoT/HOL/IOTHubPiHackathon/Prep/README.md

 ### Azure Setup

 Ensure that a trial, MSDN or Enterprise Azure subscription is available with access to create resources.
+A [free trial is available here](https://azure.microsoft.com/en-us/free/).

 ### IoT DevKit Setup